 The bits in each block of bits are determined by the segment parser as shown in Equation (36-70).

 yk l u is bit k of the frequency subblock (or RU in 80 MHz subblock) l for user u.

-nl nl =1 for subblock l with nonzero leftover bits, nl = 0 otherwise.
+nl nl =1 for fully occupied frequency subblock l with nonzero leftover bits, nl = 0 for partially occupied frequency subblock l with no leftover bits needed.

 u is the user index, u = 0 1  Nuser – 1.